tappiola/real-estate-agency-app/README.md

 - configure cors whitelist urls
 - not use volumes on prod
 - (R) login with wrong password
-- remove User is not authentificated when opening wishlist
+- remove User is not authenticated when opening wishlist